 The soul of New Orleans finds perhaps its fullest expression in this sensual city’s many special occasions.
 Locals raise a glass to all of life’s significant moments and, well, a good many of the minor ones too.
 A veritable nightly ritual, cocktails are steeped deeply in local culture and the citizenry’s psyche.
 "In our celebratory culture, the cocktail bar has its own vantage on the city," says Alan Walter, the gifted “Spirit Handler” at Loa in International House.
 "You see a doctor when you feel sick.
 You see a lawyer when you know you're in trouble.
 And, people come to my place when they fancy themselves at their best."

 Walter takes his craft seriously but his role lightly: "I’d put it on par with a secure but minor appointment in a royal court.
 Yet there is an experiential and whimsical nature to the cocktail in which I find great meaning.
 Like a song, a story or a painting,” he says, “the inner spiritual being and the outer human being in each of us feeds on these tiny morsels of art.
 Done well, that gestalt epiphany moment delights beholder and artist alike.”
-Walter is an artist, and the signature “joie de vivre” evident in New Orleans’ sophisticated sensual pleasures, especially great food and cocktails, draws him to this city like no other place he has been.
+Walter is an artist, and the signature “joie de vivre” evident in New Orleans’ sophisticated sensual pleasures, especially great food and cocktails, draws him to this city like no other place he

 The back shelves at his Loa bar in downtown New Orleans reveal the full complement of classics, but they showcase an impressive roster of esoteric spirits too.
 There are not only one dozen aromatized wines, nine grappas, unaged whiskies and armagnacs but also myriad gins and the wood-aged Chartreuse VEP.
 No spirit is off-limits when it comes to Walter's recipes, but he clearly favors the artisanal, which is to say excellent spirits made by passionate artists in their own small-batch distilleries.
 Elisir M.P.
 Roux, Delourd Aragnac, Homericon Mastiha and Koval 47th Ward Whiskey are but a few of his favorites.